maoberlehner/markus-oberlehner-net/content/blog/multi-export-vue-single-file-components-with-proxy-exports.md

 └─ FancyTableRow.vue
 ```

-If we now want to use these generic form components to create a new, more specific component like a `DataList` component, it would look something like this.
+If we want to use these generic form components to create a new, more specific component like a `DataList` component, it will look something like this.

 ```html
 <template>